tjr357/testing-notes/meetings/touch-points.with-tamara.2022.05.04.md

 - Tamara coaches up to John Buonomicci

 ## Action Items
-- Tamara will make a connection to link up with Matt Walter, (New Sr. Director) to help with (career advancement) networking plan
+- Tamara will make a connection to link up with @people.MattWalter, (New Sr. Director) to help with (career advancement) networking plan
   - Same with John Fitzpatrick, help him be exposed to more modern way of doing things, coach and mentor up
 - Inform Alyse about SM
 - Follow Up Task 2